hnz1102/wakepcbox/README.md

 **Quick Wake Up** -  Simply press one of the up, down, left, or right buttons to turn on the PC corresponding to that button.
 4 PCs can be registered.

-**Microcontroller on board** - No need for a PC when you turn on an another PC.
+**Microcontroller on board** - No need for a PC when you turn on another PC.
 Directly send packets to the target PCs.

-**Transmit a packet via WiFi** - Wake on LAN packets are transmitted via Wireless Network.
+**Transmit a packet via WiFi** - Wake-on LAN packets are transmitted via Wireless Network.

 **Battery Powered** - Using LiPo battery.
-It can run for a month (In the case, every day a few times used).
+It can run for a month (In this case, every day a few times used).

 **Small Handy Box** - This box is only 60mm(W) x 23mm(H) x 80mm(D) size.
-No need any cables, it works.
+No need for any cables, it works.

 **Configurable** - Setting parameters are set from the display menu.
-SSID/Password/Target PC Hardware Address(4 PCs)/Time Zone/Sleep Time/Sleep Mode/Display Off Time/Reset Settings
+SSID/Password/Target PC Hardware Address(4 PCs)/Time Zone/Sleep Time/Sleep Mode/Display Off Time/Reset Settings.

 # How to Use the Box
 At first, you can set the WiFi SSID and PSK-Password.
-To set them, push the Center Key, you can see the setting menu, then select the `WiFi` using UP or Down Key, and click the Center Key.
-Then, select `SSID` and enter your SSID of Wireless Access point using Up/Down/Left/Right key.
-After entering the SSID, push the center key, select `yes` using Right key, then, push Center key.
+To set them, push the Center Key, you can see the setting menu, then select the `WiFi` using the UP or Down Key, and click the Center Key.
+Then, select `SSID` and enter your SSID of the Wireless Access point using the Up/Down/Left/Right key.
+After entering the SSID, push the center key, select `yes` using the Right key, then, push the Center key.
 Similarly, set the PSK-Password.
-Next, setting Hardware Address(Ethernet MAC Address) of PC which you want to wake up.
-Select `HW Address` and push Center Key, select from `PC1` to `PC4`, push Center key, then enter the your Hardware Address like `00:11:22:33:44:55`.
+Next, set the Hardware Address(Ethernet MAC Address) of the PC that you want to wake up.
+Select `HW Address` and push Center Key, select from `PC1` to `PC4`, push Center key, then enter your Hardware Address like `00:11:22:33:44:55`.

 ![setting](doc/setting2.jpg)   ![setting](doc/macaddress2.jpg)